 The Home Depot LeadershipVIEW ALL LEADERSHIP

-Ted earned a bachelor’s degree in English from The College of William and Mary and a master’s degree in business administration from Carnegie Mellon University.
+Ted currently sits on the Atlanta Committee for Progress board.
+He earned a bachelor’s degree in English from The College of William and Mary and a master’s degree in business administration from Carnegie Mellon University.

 Hear more from Ted in his episode of Give Me an H: